BOOK THRU TIQETS.COM & SAVE 10%!

 Below are some tips to help you make the most out of your visit to the Vancouver Lookout.

 TIP #1: We recommend visiting the Vancouver Lookout on a sunny day.
-Vancouver is especially beautiful on a clear day as clouds will hide the spectacular North Shore Mountains.
-(The only advantage to visiting the Vancouver Lookout on a rainy day is the fact that it’s an indoor activity – the scenery though just won’t compare).
+Vancouver is especially beautiful then as clouds can hide the spectacular North Shore Mountains.
+On the clearest days you can see as far as Mount Baker in Washington State.

-TIP #3: If you are visiting from out of town, unless the weather forecast is better earlier in your stay than later, we recommend you visit the Vancouver Lookout at the end of your holiday when it’ll be more interesting when you can recognize places you’ve visited in the distance.
+TIP #2: If you are visiting from out of town, unless the weather forecast is better earlier in your stay than later, we recommend you visit the Vancouver Lookout at the end of your holiday.
+This is because it’ll be more interesting when you can recognize places you’ve visited in the distance.

-Check out the official Vancouver Lookout website for more information on this great attraction and its amazing views.
+Check out the official Vancouver Lookout website for more information about this great attraction and its amazing views.